Skip to content

 Special Schools

-Special schools are for children and young people with complex and significant learning needs that cannot be met in the mainstream schools (meaning a school that all children can attend).
+Special schools are for children and young people with complex and significant learning needs that cannot be met in the mainstream school.

-There are special school places for all school age groups, including primary and secondary and college.
+There are special school places for all school age groups.
+This includes primary, secondary and college.
 Some special schools are specialist in particular areas of educational needs and some are residential.

 Specialist Facilities

-Some mainstream schools have a specialist facility within them which provide additional support for children and young people with, for example, speech, language and communication difficulties or Autism.
+Some mainstream schools have a specialist facility within them.
+These facilities provide extra support for children and young people with SEND (Special Educational Needs and Disabilities).
+For example, speech, language and communication difficulties or Autism.

 Mainstream Schools

 We are fully committed to inclusion and most children and young people with SEND will thrive in their mainstream setting.
-This is a school or college that provides education for all children, whether or not they have SEND.
+This is a school or college that provides education for all children, whether they have SEND or not.

 When to Consider a Special School

-Every child with SEND can expect support from all schools, not just in special schools, which is outlined in the Universally Available Provision.
+Every child with SEND can expect support from all schools, not only in special schools.
+This is outlined in the Universally Available Provision.
 This may be a good place to start in deciding whether mainstream education or a special school would be more suitable for your child.
 You can find out more by visiting our page on SEND Support at School.

 Parents and carers have a right to request a special school placement for their child if they feel it will be the most appropriate setting for them.
-This will be considered by the local authority and a decision made based on the child’s individual needs.
-If you believe your child would benefit from being in a specialist setting you should consider the following steps:
+The local authority will then consider the request and a decision will be made based on the child’s individual needs.
+If you believe your child would benefit from being in a specialist setting, you should consider the following steps:

 Reasons you may decide that mainstream education is best for your child: